Skip to main content

 Authenticate

 Once enabled, each user connects their own account from User Settings > Integrations.
-Ona performs DCR against the MCP server on first use, then kicks off the OAuth flow so the agent acts with the user’s permissions.
+Ona kicks off the OAuth flow so the agent acts with the user’s permissions.
+For automatic integrations, Ona performs DCR against the MCP server on first use; for manual integrations, it uses the client credentials you provided.

 Repo-local MCP configuration